Account Terms and Conditions

 Section 6 PERSONAL DATA

-- The objective of processing Buyer’s data is to maintain the Account.
-A basis for processing personal data in this case is a service agreement or activities taken upon request of the Buyer aiming at concluding such an agreement (point (b) of Article 6(1) of the GDPR) as well as a legitimate interest of the Seller consisting in processing data in order to establish, exercise or defend possible claims (point (f) of Article 6(1) of the GDPR).
+- The objective of processing Customer’s data is to maintain the Account.
+A basis for processing personal data in this case is a contract or activities taken upon request of the Customer aiming at concluding such a contract (point (b) of Article 6(1) of the GDPR) as well as a legitimate interest of the Service Provider consisting in processing data in order to establish, exercise or defend possible claims (point (f) of Article 6(1) of the GDPR).

-- The provision of data by the Buyer is voluntary, but at the same time necessary to maintain the Account.
-Failure to provide data means that the Seller will not be able to provide the service consisting in maintaining the Account.
+- The provision of data by the Customer is voluntary, but at the same time necessary to maintain the Account.
+Failure to provide data means that the Service Provider will not be able to provide the service consisting in maintaining the Account.

-- the Account is deleted by the Buyer or the Seller at the Buyer’s request
+- the Account is deleted by the Customer or the Service Provider at the Customer’s request

-- the Buyer or the Seller ceases to be able to exercise claims related to the Account;
+- the Customer or the Service Provider ceases to be able to exercise claims related to the Account;

-- the Buyer's objection to the processing of their personal data is accepted – if the processing was based on the legitimate interest of the Seller
+- the Customer's objection to the processing of their personal data is accepted – if the processing was based on the legitimate interest of the Service Provider

 - their rectification,